 Using a time specifier such as minutesago=5 within your search can be a useful trick when it comes to monitoring searches from Zenoss.
 We will have Zenoss automatically replace zendev.damsel.loc with the appropriate hostname using a \${here/id} TALES expression.

-- 2. Create a Zenoss performance template for monitoring this Splunk search. - a.
-Navigate to the /Server/Linux device class.
+2. Create a Zenoss monitoring template for monitoring this Splunk search.